 What is a factory farm?
 What is a CAFO?
-What is a feedlot?
+What is a cattle feedlot?
 These and numerous other questions are some that I receive on a weekly basis pertaining to cattle production.
 I have spent most of my life becoming better acquainted with many aspects of cattle production.
 Over the next several posts, I hope to share some insight from my experience in one of the most intensively managed stages of cattle production.

 Next to reproduction, nutrition is probably my favorite area of cattle production.
 Even as a kid in elementary school, I had calves in the barn lot that my dad put me in charge of feeding.
 My family managed a large cattle ranch with over 12,000 head of cattle on annual basis.
 Most of these cattle, when they left our ranch, went to the Panhandles of Texas and Oklahoma to be fed out and turned into the beef that is on our plates.